OscarPellicer/AutoTestIA/README.md

 *   Test robust parsing for PDF, DOCX in `input_parser/parser.py` (only PPTX and text formats have been tested so far)
 *   Test image extraction from documents
 *   Test passing custom images for questions
+*   Add structured output support (JSON).
+Right now I'm using JSON, but sometimes the parsing fails.
 *   Develop evaluation metrics and agent (OE6).
 *   Explore dynamic questions (OE7) and humorous distractors (OE8).
 *   Consider adding support for self-hosted models.